hexatomic/hexatomic/docs/user/src/usage/grid-editor/editing-names.md

 ## Changing annotation names

-You can change annotation names either for all cells in one column, or only for selected cells frmo one or more columns.
+You can change annotation names either for all cells in one column, or only for selected cells from one or more columns.

 - To change the qualified annotation name for *all cells in a column*, right-click the respective column header to bring up the popup menu.
 In the popup menu, click **Change annotation name**.